-Table 2.15(b) provides for information on the number of persons trained, gender profile of the persons trained and to be trained, number of bursaries awarded (both internally and externally to be able to bring that distinction to the forefront and ensure transparency), interns, learner ships and the mode of training.
+Table 2.14 provides for information on the number of persons trained, gender profile of the persons trained and to be trained, number of bursaries awarded (both internally and externally to be able to bring that distinction to the forefront and ensure transparency), interns, learner ships and the mode of training.
 This section on training provides for introspection and opportunity for provinces to conclude that to be able to provide services effectively, it is quite critical that it spends on skills development and training in order to enhance capacity.

-The information contained within table 2.15(b) should be reflected in the aggregate for the department and need not be presented at programme level.
+The information contained within table 2.14 should be reflected in the aggregate for the department and be presented at summary level per programme.

-Table 2.15(b): Information on training: (name of department)
+Table 2.14: Information on training: (name of department)

-Outcome Main appropriation a Revised estimate Mediu ım-term esti mates
+Outcome Main appropriation Adjusted appropriation Revised estimate Med lium-term estin nates

-R thousand 2011/12 2012/13 2013/14 2014/15 2015/16 2016/17 2017/18
+R thousand 2013/14 2014/15 2015/16 2016/17 2017/18 2018/19 2019/20

 Number of staff

 Number of personnel trained

 of which

 Male

 Female

 Number of training opportunities

 of which

 Tertiary

 Workshops

 Seminars

 Other

 Number of bursaries offered

 Number of interns appointed

-Number of learnerships appointe d
+Number of learnerships appointed

-Number of days spent on training g
+Number of days spent on training

+Payments on training by programme

+Programme 1: Administration

+Programme 2: (name)

+Programme n: (name)

+Total payments on training